bafto/Go-LLVM-Bindings/README.md

 To build a project which uses this module you should use the provided build.sh file.
 It sets up some environment variables for the cgo bindings.
 You need to have llvm-config.exe in your PATH (or modify build.sh to point to your local llvm-config.exe)

+You can use open.sh in the same way to open the project in VSCode without getting cgo include errors.